StarRocks/starrocks-kubernetes-operator/README.md

 and Compute Node (CN) components within your Kubernetes environment.
 By default, these components operate in FQDN (fully qualified domain name) mode.

-This document describes how to use the StarRocks Operator to deploy StarRocks in your Kubernetes environment.
-There are more documents in the [doc](./doc/README.md)  directory.

 ## Requirements

 * kubernetes 1.18+